[amazon_auto_links id="280537"]

 3.2.
 Custody of Children

 Both unmarried couples have equal rights when it comes to children.
-The child has to get child support and an inheritance.
-To prove paternity, a written contract or medical test has to be done.
+The child must receive child support and an inheritance.
+To prove paternity, a written contract or medical test must be performed.

 3.3.
 Property Matters of Unmarried Couples

-If the cohabitating couple has some property in their name, then it will be divided when they are separated.
-If only one of them has a property in his or her name and the other one has paid for the property.
-Then she or he who paid for the property has to take it legally.
+If the cohabitating couple has property in their name, it will be divided when separated.
+If only one has property in his or her name and the other has paid for it, the contributing partner may be able to pursue legal action to establish their claim to a share of the property.
 Later, the family court will decide about ownership.

-There are some requirements that an unmarried couple has to meet to prove that they have a common law marriage.
-After completing the requirements, the cohabitating couple can shift to California and be declared married.
+Some requirements must be met for unmarried couples to prove they have a common-law marriage.
+After completing the requirements, the cohabitating couple can move to California and be declared married.

 Let us see the requirements one by one to recognize common-law marriage.